hugeinc/caniuse-api/README.md

 Implementation Notes
 --------------------
 The application follows the guidelines from [Flask Patterns for Large Applications](http://flask.pocoo.org/docs/patterns/packages/) using [Jinja](http://jinja.pocoo.org/) for view templating and Blueprints and Decorators for routing and dispatching.

 The front-end is styled using [Furtive](http://furtive.co).

 Setting up VirtualEnvWrapper
 ---------------------
 It is **STRONGLY** recommended that you install and use [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/install.html).

-This is the basic how-to for Mac OSX.
+This is the basic how-to for Mac OSX:
 ```
 $ sudo pip install virtualenvwrapper
 $ mkdir ~/.py-virtual-env